NYCFC investigating sexual harassment allegations involving David Villa | Goal.com

 "We take this matter extremely seriously and do not tolerate harassment of any kind in any areas of our organization.
 We immediately launched an investigation into the matter."

+Villa has since released a statement via his agent to ESPN denying the allegations.
+He said: "I strongly object to the accusations made about me on Twitter.
+These accusations are entirely false and I deny them."

-Villa played for NYCFC between 2014 and 2018, with the Spanish star being the club's first signing ahead of the club's expansion season in MLS.
+The Spaniard played for NYCFC between 2014 and 2018, with him being the club's first signing ahead of their expansion season in MLS.

 A 2010 World Cup winner with Spain, Villa became a key player at Valencia, Barcelona and Atletico Madrid prior to making his move to MLS, while earning 98 caps and scoring 59 goals for his national team.